movabs/movabs.github.io/thoughts/_posts/2022-11-28-dark_forest_computer_science.markdown

 ---
 layout: default
-title:  "Dark forest - What am I even doing?"
+title:  "Black forest - What am I even doing?"
 date:   2022-11-28 21:17:30 +0100
 category: thoughts
 ---

-# (Dark forest) - what am I even doing?
+# (Black forest) - what am I even doing?

 I'm often asked "what I'm doing".
 Many have certain misunderstanding and stereotypes that make the simple answer of "Computer Science" insufficient.

-This is an attempt to answer this simple question, in the hopes that I can simple refer people to this article instead of explain this for the thousandth time.
+This is an attempt to answer this simple question, in the hopes that I can simply refer people to this article instead of explain this for the thousandth time.

 ## What am I doing?